 This post is also available in: Indonesia (Indonesian)

-One of the wives of the prophet, Islam’s prophet Muhammad, was Zaynab bint Jahsh.
+One of the wives of Islam’s prophet Muhammad was Zaynab bint Jahsh.

 Clifford E. Bosworth, English historian and specialist in Arabic studies, gives the following account of Muhammad’s marriage to Zaynab: